achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 So what next ?

-participate online competition and apply to intership
+participate online competition and do project and apply to intership , job,real world problems, etc...

 online competitions: